 - 1. Investors are free to contact the Lead Manager for any clarification, complaint or information pertaining to the Issue.
 The Lead Manager and our Company shall make all information available to the public and investors at large and no selective or additional information would be made available for a section of the investors in any manner whatsoever. - 2.
-The Net Worth of our Company on a Consolidated basis is ₹ 588.81 lakhs and the book value of each Equity Share was ₹ 15.45 /- as of March 31, 2018 as per our Restated Consolidated Financial Statements.
-The Net Worth of our Company on a Standalone Financial Statement basis is ₹ 596.64 lakhs and the book value of each Equity Share was ₹ 15.66 /- as of March 31, 2018 as per our Restated Standalone Financial Statements.
-For more information, please refer the Section titled "Financial Information" beginning on page no. 139 of this Prospectus. - 3.
-Public Issue of 13,68,000 Equity Shares for cash at price of ₹ 66.00 per share including a premium of ₹ 56.00 aggregating to ₹ 902.88 lakhs.
-The Issue will constitute 26.94 % of the post-Issue paid-up Equity Share capital of our Company. - 4.
+The Net Worth of our Company on a Consolidated Financial Statement basis is ₹ 588.81 Lakhs and the book value of each Equity Share was ₹ 15.45 /- as of March 31, 2018 as per our Restated Consolidated Financial Statements.
+For more information, please refer the Section titled "Financial Information" beginning on page no.140 of this Draft Prospectus. - 3.
+Public Issue of upto 13,68,000 Lakh Equity Shares for cash at price of ₹ [•] per share including a premium of ₹ [•] aggregating to ₹ [•] lakhs.
+The Issue will constitute upto 26.94 % of the post-Issue paid-up Equity Share capital of our Company. - 4.
 The average cost of acquisition of Equity Shares by our Promoters is.